A perturbation and generic smoothness of the Vafa-Witten moduli spaces on closed symplectic four-manifolds: Introduction

 \paragraph{The equations on compact symplectic four-manifolds and a perturbation.}

 We rewrite the equations \eqref{VW1} and \eqref{VW2} when the underlying manifold $X$ is a compact symplectic four-manifold.

 Let $X$ be a compact symplectic four-manifold with symplectic form $\omega$.
 We take an almost complex structure $J$ compatible with the symplectic form $\omega$.
-In this setting, the equations \eqref{VW1} and \eqref{VW2} can be written as follows (see Section \ref{sec:pert}).
+In this setting, the equations \eqref{VW1} and \eqref{VW2} can be written as follows (see Section \ref{sec:pert} for more detail).

 where $\Lambda := (\wedge \omega)^{*}$, and $\alpha \in \Omega^{0,0} (X , \mathfrak{g}_{P})$, $\beta \in \Omega^{0,2} (X, \mathfrak{g}_{P})$.